MOLA: Enhancing Industrial Process Monitoring Using Multi-Block Orthogonal Long Short-Term Memory Autoencoder: Case Study

 Next, we investigate the benefits of introducing the quantile-based CUSUM method and adaptive W-BF strategy on process monitoring performance.
 By designing ablation experiments, we quantify the enhancements and present the results in Table \ref{table_TEPvariables0}.
 Specifically, ``Full MOLA'' represents the complete MOLA framework presented earlier, ``MOLA no CUSUM'' means the MOLA framework without implementing the CUSUM procedure, and ``MOLA no BF'' means the MOLA framework without implementing adaptive W-BF strategy.
-Table \ref{table_TEPvariables0} shows that introducing adaptive W-BF significantly improves the fault detection speed for faults 3, 15, and 18, and improves fault detection rate for all faults other than 1, 4, 6, 7, 10, and 14.
-For instance, for fault 3, the weights assigned by adaptive W-BF strategy at the 630th sample (i.e., 30 samples after fault is introduced) are 0.2478, 0.4531, 0.1432, and 0.1559 for blocks 1 through 4, respectively.
-Block 2, which has the highest weight to PFI among all blocks, also turns out to be the first block where an alarm is raised.
-Thus, the adaptive W-BF method automatically prompts the FPI to give higher attention to blocks that detect anomalies early, which helps enhancing the the fault detection rate and speed.
+Table \ref{table_TEPvariables0} shows that introducing adaptive W-BF significantly improves the fault detection speed for faults 13 and 15 and enhances fault detection rate for all faults other than 1, 4, 6, 7, 10, and 14.
+For instance, for fault 13, the weights assigned to blocks 1 through 4 by adaptive W-BF strategy at the 609th time step (i.e., 9 samples after fault is introduced) are 0.2396, 0.1372, 0.1542, and 0.4689, respectively.
+Block 4, which has the highest weight to PFI among all blocks, also turns out to be the first block where an alarm is raised.
+Thus, the adaptive W-BF method automatically prompts the FPI to give higher attention to blocks that detect anomalies earlier, which enhances both fault detection rate and speed.

+We remark that the W-BF method is particularly attractive in monitoring modern, large-scale industrial processes, whose scale and complexity require process monitoring to be performed in a distributed manner.
+Since process faults typically occurs locally, by decomposing the overall process into multiple blocks, our W-BF method ensures that, as a fault occurs, process monitoring performance is sensitive to the faulty blocks and will not be negatively impacted by the surveillance of non-faulty blocks.